stitchdata/docs/_account-security/stitch-security.md

         answer: |
           All credentials used to access other systems (i.e., your database or a SaaS integration) are encrypted before we store them.

-      - question: "Is my data encrypted in transit?"
+      - question: "Is my data encrypted in transit?
+Is it encrypted at rest?"
         anchor: "is-data-encrypted-transit"
         answer: |
+          Your data is always encrypted in transit and at rest within the Stitch environment.
 We offer several ways to get data into Stitch using encryption:

-          - **For data pulled from an API or submitted directly to Stitch's Import API,** we'll use SSL-based encryption.
+          - **For data pulled from an HTTP API or submitted directly to Stitch's Import API,** we'll use SSL/TLS-based encryption.

-          - **For data replicated from a database**, we can use the encryption functionality built into the database.
+          - **For data replicated from a database**, we can use the encryption functionality built into the database, or an SSH tunnel.

-          - **For databases that don't support encryption**, or if encryption isn't activated, we can transport the data through an SSH tunnel.
-After we receive your data, it won't leave our network without being encrypted.

       - question: "Are SSL connections supported?"
         anchor: "ssl-connection-support"